-Table 7-4: Preliminary Analysis of Potential Tradeoffs Associated with Including Study Area in the SOI.
-Tradeoff Inclusion Factor Exclusion Factor Insufficient information Notes The geographic proximity of
+Table 7-4: Analysis of Potential Tradeoffs Associated with Including Study Area in the SOI.
+Inclusion Exclusion Insufficient Tradeoff Factor Factor information Notes The geographic proximity of Study Area #1 is such that it is contiguous to the Town boundary х

-37 Town of Yountville staff has indicated they have no plans to annex Study Area #1 (Domaine Chandon).
+&lt;sup>37 Town of Yountville staff has indicated they have no plans to annex Study Area #1 (Domaine Chandon).
 However, if annexation were to occur at some future date, it is possible that the existing land uses could change to optimize development and operations and this change could bring along associated traffic, air quality, solid waste, storm drainage changes.
 An increased demand for public facilities and services is inherent in urban settings and if Study Area #1 were to be annexed into the Town, increased public service could become necessary.
 For annexations, LAFCO has limited authority.